-Despite their differences these events have some things in common: the shared ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a sisterly collectivity that is infectious.
-More than ever women can parade their aims, minds and bodies in any way they choose.
+Despite their differences these groups have some things in common: the shared ability to accelerate societal change, the impressive effect a large presence of people can have in forever altering a space and a collectivity that is infectious.
+More than ever, women and non-binary people can parade their aims, minds and bodies in any way they choose.

 Selection of images.
 To see further images please contact the photographer.